 .png?branch=production)

-Termination of pregnancy is accessible to Singapore citizens, wives of Singaporean citizens, permanent residents, holders of a work pass or dependant's pass, or those who have lived in Singapore for a minimum of four months.
+Termination of pregnancy is accessible to Singapore citizens, wives of Singaporean citizens, permanent residents, holders of a work pass or dependant's pass, or those who have lived in Singapore for a minimum of 4 months.

-Mandatory counseling
+Mandatory counselling:

-Women seeking to terminate the pregnancy must undergo mandatory counselling to ensure they are fully informed about the procedure and its implications.
-Additionally, there is a mandatory 48-hour waiting period after counselling before the procedure can be performed.
+Additionally, there is a 48-hour waiting period after counselling before a procedure can be performed.

 Medical procedures for termination of pregnancy

-This medicine blocks progesterone, a hormone essential for maintaining pregnancy.
 Mifepristone alone can cause miscarriage in 1% of patients.
 If you vomit within an hour of taking this medicine, an extra dose will be given.

 .png?branch=production)

-Lactation suppression (oral cabergoline 1 mg tablet, one dose)
+Lactation suppression (oral cabergoline 1 mg tablet, one dose):

 It should be given to women carrying pregnancies after the 20th week of gestation and discussed by the 16th week.